lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

  1. Click **Deploy** on the toolbar to deploy the dataset.

- 1. Let's also create a SQL DW dataset for the Product Catalog table.
-Following the steps from the previous datasets, the JSON should look as follows:
+ 1. (Optional) Let's also create a SQL DW dataset for the Product Catalog table.
+Following the steps from the previous datasets, the JSON should look as follows.
+You'll notice that we've marked this dataset as **external**.
+For the purposes of this lab, the data is already loaded into SQL DW in the previous exercise.
 >**NOTE**: Using the 'Clone' option for the ADF JSON helps speed up the process.

 	````JavaScript